Education

 Tinkering Studio

-The Tinkering Studio is a space for playful invention and exploration.
-Visitors of all ages can spend time working and playing with a variety of materials to create whatever their imaginations design.
-Guests are encouraged to slow down, become intensely engaged in the investigation of scientific wonders, and create.
-Visitors may experiment, test, and try again.
+The Tinkering Studio is a space for playful invention and exploration for visitors of all ages.
+This open-ended play-based learning space allows participants to invent whatever their imaginations design using materials found within the space.
+Often, there are proctored themes that encourage visitors to slow down, solve problems, and investigate a particular idea.
 With no right or wrong answers, the Tinkering Studio is a place of making, sharing, and learning.

 Native American musical instruments